-From kindergarten to college, different forms of technology have been incorporated into education at every level, including computers, iPads, smart boards and more.
+From kindergarten to college, different technology have been incorporated into education at every level, including computers, iPads, smart boards and more.
 Students can not only complete the required school from home, but they can also complete an entire college degree without ever stepping foot in a classroom.

 Many colleges that still require traditional in-person lectures now require students to submit their assignments online.
 Lecture has become a supplement to what students can teach themselves from material provided from their teacher online.